SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Conclusion

 \section{Conclusion}

-In this work, we propose different primitive compositions for executing two popular GNN models.
-To automatically make the correct decision between these compositions, we present \system{}, an input-sensitive decision maker for selecting GNN primitive compositions that caters its decision based on the input graph, embedding sizes, and hardware architecture. \system{} allows users to attain speedups over the default execution in DGL, a popular GNN framework over a wide range of graphs and embedding sizes in both CPUs and GPUs.
+In this work, we propose a system to exploit the input sensitivity of different primitive sparse-dense compositions in GNN models.
+Our system, \system{}, is capable of traversing different primitive compositions and reason about their optimality based on rule and data-driven methods that inspect the input.
+Input parameters we consider include the input graph and embedding sizes for a target hardware architecture. \system{} allows users to attain speedups compared to the default execution in DGL; a popular GNN framework, over a wide range of graphs and embedding sizes in both GPUs and CPUs.